stylight/handbook/_docs/feedback.markdown

   * Remind yourself on how to [give](#give) and [receive](#receive) feedback.
   * Everyone shares their points of view on the guiding questions - focus on behaviour, not the person.
   * Discuss - be curious, not defensive.
 Take some notes.
-  * Come up with new personal OKRs - during or after the session.
+  * Come up with new personal development goals - during or after the session.
   * Thank your peers for their feedback.
 * Reflect on the feedback - the received feedback is yours and yours alone, you decide what to do with it